 Sometimes TAs are employed to work with students who have particular medical needs, and a medical background or knowledge of medical conditions would be desirable.

 Is there a possibility of career progression?

-Where am I most likely to get a teaching assistant job?
+Where am I most likely to get a TA job?

 Want to keep up with the latest career advice?
 Follow Tes Jobs on Twitter and like Tes Jobs on Facebook